Hungary makes it difficult for the EU to decide on sanctions against Russia

 Hungarian Prime Minister Viktor Orban

 Mr Orban said the EU should wait for US President Donald Trump’s move on Russia after his inauguration.
-However, Politico said the situation was not as expected for the Hungarian Prime Minister, after the new US leader threatened to impose sanctions on Russia if Moscow could not reach an agreement to end the conflict in Ukraine.
+However, Politico said the situation did not go as expected for the Hungarian Prime Minister, after the new US leader threatened to impose sanctions on Russia if Moscow could not reach an agreement to end the conflict in Ukraine.

 The Hungarian prime minister has directed his criticism at Ukraine, after Kyiv suspended the extension of a deal to transport Russian gas to Europe via Ukrainian pipelines, raising energy prices.
 Mr Orban also expressed concern that sanctions against Russia in the current situation would affect the Hungarian economy.